ocbe-uio/DIscBIO/README.md

 on an interactive R session.

-There is also a standalone, interactive Jupyter notebook demo of DIscBIO on Binder, which you can access by clicking [here](https://mybinder.org/v2/gh/SystemsBiologist/PSCAN/discbio-pub?filepath=DIscBIO.ipynb).
+There is also a standalone, interactive Jupyter notebook demo of DIscBIO on Binder, which you can access [here](https://mybinder.org/v2/gh/SystemsBiologist/PSCAN/discbio-pub?filepath=DIscBIO.ipynb).

-Please realize that this branch of DIscBIO is under active development and may not work as expected.
+Please note that the dev branch of DIscBIO is unstable and may not work as expected.

 # Development